myresidency/app/PRIVACY.md

 ## 7. Third-Party Services

-Our app may integrate with third-party services for:

-- **Cloud Storage Providers**: Only if you enable backup features (e.g., Google Drive, iCloud)
-- **RSS Feed Providers**: For immigration news content
-- **Platform Services**: Android/iOS platform services for notifications
-- **Analytics**: Anonymized usage analytics to improve the app

-We do not share your personal information with third parties for marketing purposes.
+We do not use analytics or advertising SDKs.
+The app may open external links (for example, government sites or news sources) in your browser.
+Those services have their own privacy policies.
+We do not share your data with third parties.

 ## 8. Children's Privacy

-Our app is not intended for users under the age of 18.
-We do not knowingly collect personal information from children.
+Our app does not collect any personal information from any users, including children.
+It can be used by anyone interested in residency tracking.

 ## 9. Changes to This Policy